 How often do you utter these words on the way home from work?
-We’ve all had that anxious feeling as well as a heavy head.
-After an impossible day at the office, it can be tough to settle your thoughts and relax your mind.
+We’ve all experienced that anxious feeling and a heavy head after an impossible day at the office.

 Here are 10 ways to relax your mind after a crazy day on the job:

 1. Have Some Outdoor Time

 It’s not a coincidence that health retreats and many rehab facilities are based out on locations entrenched in nature.
 The outdoors does a body—and mind—good!

 When I feel anxious about an upcoming event or a session with a new client, simply taking my dog on a 15-minute walk changes my outlook.